Medical necessity concerns are a separate issue, CMS says.

 Many forum participants cheered CMS' proposal to eliminate the bed- or chair-confined criteria and move toward a functional-based paradigm.
 However, some questioned how CMS would apply the new standard.
 That's because the proposal says a beneficiary must be able to use a power wheelchair to improve her ability to perform a mobility-related activity of daily living such as toileting, feeding, dressing, grooming or bathing.

-"We applaud CMS for proposing a new coverage standard based on a functional assessment of [...]
+"We applaud CMS for proposing a new coverage standard based on a functional assessment of an individual's [...]